Wells Bayou wins eerie Louisiana Derby at empty track

 Owned by Clint and Lance Gassaway, Madaket Stables and Wonder Stables, Wells Bayou took his third victory in five lifetime starts, bringing his career winnings to $845,293.

-The Saffie Joseph Jr.-trained NY Traffic, with Joe Bravo aboard, earned 40 points and paid $21.60 and $12.60 after breaking from the starting gate as a 26-1 long shot.
+The Saffie Joseph Jr.-trained Ny Traffic, with Joe Bravo aboard, earned 40 points and paid $21.60 and $12.60 after breaking from the starting gate as a 26-1 long shot.

 "The last couple races he really stepped up to the plate and the horse is just getting good," said Bravo, a race-day fill-in for jockey Luis Saez, who decided not to travel to New Orleans.
 "The thing that makes him so good is that he listens.
 He broke great, put him in front, he relaxed off the other horse.
 He turned for home and my horse did not want to lay up.
 He ran for me down the lane and that's all you can ask for."